 - For writing CSRs, hold a results review meeting with the study team where you show them the way you plan to present the data.
-Discuss your opinions about the key messages and conclusions.
-This will help you know what the the study team wants exactly and how it must be presented.
+Discuss your opinions about key messages and conclusions.
+This will help you know what the study team wants exactly and how it must be presented.

 - Take help from your colleagues to complete the projects with converging timelines.
 For example, as the lead medical writer, you can write the efficacy results more accurately, but you can assign a large in-text table or the safety section to your colleague.